STEM Mentors

 For more information, check out our Volunteer Page .

-Applications for the 2025 - 2026 school year are now closed.
-Please check back in April of 2026 to join next year’s group of AMAZING volunteers.
+Applications for the 2026 - 2027 school year are now open.
+Are you ready to join next year’s group of AMAZING volunteers?

-Red icons indicate which schools still need STEM Mentors.
+Red icons indicate current schools who still need STEM Mentors.
 Purple indicates schools currently active in our program.

 Questions?
 Please email Danielle Daugherty at danielle@techpointyouth.org.